moves-rwth/storm/documentation/usage/running-storm.md

 storm --prism die.pm --buildfull
 ```

 This gives you the same model, but this time there is a reward model `coin_flips` attached to it.
 Unless you want to know how many states satisfy a custom label, you can let `storm` take care of generating the needed reward models and labels.
 Note that by default, the model is stored in an sparse matrix representation (hence the `(sparse)` marker after the model type).
-There are other formats supported by storm; please look at the [usage guide](documentation/usage/usage.html) for more details.
+There are other formats supported by Storm; please look at the [usage guide](documentation/usage/usage.html) for more details.

 Now, let's say we want to check whether the probability to roll a one with our simulated die is as we'd expect.
 For this, we specify a reachability property